 }

-Listing 7-7: Adding the pub keyword to both mod hosting and fn add_to_waitlist lets us call the function from eat_at_restaurant
+Listing 7-7: Adding the pub keyword to mod hosting and fn add_to_waitlist lets us call the function from eat_at_restaurant

-Now it’ll compile!
-Let’s look at both the absolute and the relative path and double check why adding the pub keyword lets us use these paths in add_to_waitlist with respect to the privacy rules.
+Now the code will compile!
+Let’s look at the absolute and the relative path, and double-check why adding the pub keyword lets us use these paths in add_to_waitlist with respect to the privacy rules.

-In the absolute path case, we start with crate, the root of our crate’s module tree.
-From here, we have the front_of_house module defined in the crate root.
-The front_of_house module isn’t public, but because the eat_at_restaurant function is defined in the same module that front_of_house is defined (that is, eat_at_restaurant and front_of_house are siblings), we’re allowed to refer to front_of_house from eat_at_restaurant.
+In the absolute path, we start with crate, the root of our crate’s module tree.
+Then the front_of_house module is defined in the crate root.
+The front_of_house module isn’t public, but because the eat_at_restaurant function is defined in the same module as front_of_house (that is, eat_at_restaurant and front_of_house are siblings), we can refer to front_of_house from eat_at_restaurant.
 Next is the hosting module marked with pub.
-We can access the parent module of hosting, so we’re allowed to access hosting.
+We can access the parent module of hosting, so we can access hosting.
 Finally, the add_to_waitlist function is marked with pub and we can access its parent module, so this function call works!

-In the relative path case, the logic is the same as the absolute path except for the first step: rather than starting from the crate root, the path starts from front_of_house.
+In the relative path, the logic is the same as the absolute path except for the first step: rather than starting from the crate root, the path starts from front_of_house.
 The front_of_house module is defined within the same module as eat_at_restaurant, so the relative path starting from the module in which eat_at_restaurant is defined works.
-Then because hosting and add_to_waitlist are marked with pub, the rest of the path works and this function call is valid!
+Then, because hosting and add_to_waitlist are marked with pub, the rest of the path works and this function call is valid!

 Starting Relative Paths with super

-You can also construct relative paths that begin in the parent module by using super at the start of the path.
-This is like starting a filesystem path with ...
+We can also construct relative paths that begin in the parent module by using super at the start of the path.
+This is like starting a filesystem path with the .. syntax.
 Why would we want to do this?

-Consider the situation in Listing 7-8 that models the case where a chef fixes an incorrect order and personally brings it out to the customer.
+Consider the code in Listing 7-8 that models the situation in which a chef fixes an incorrect order and personally brings it out to the customer.
 The function fix_incorrect_order calls the function serve_order by specifying the path to serve_order starting with super:

 Filename: src/lib.rs